The phenomenological cornucopia of SU(3) exotica: Sextets at the LHC

+We first examine the single conventional signal with existing constraints and map some experimental results onto our EFT parameter space.
 In particular, we note that the second line of \eqref{sFmodel} --- which enables single sextet fermion production \emph{via} quark-gluon fusion --- also allows sextet fermions to decay to a quark and a gluon.
 The full process $pp \to \Psi_q \to \bar{q}g$ (etc.) allows us to constrain the sextet fermions $\Psi_q$ as dijet resonances.
 Both experimental collaborations have conducted a number of dijet-resonance searches during Run 2 of the LHC.
 The search easiest to interpret within our model framework was conducted by the CMS collaboration using up to $\mathcal{L} = 36\,\text{fb}^{-1}$ of $pp$ collisions at $\sqrt{s}=13\,\text{TeV}$ \cite{CMS:2018s1}.
 This analysis targets dijet resonances over a wide mass range ($m_{jj} \in [0.6,8.0]\,\text{TeV}$) and is specifically used to constrain (among others) a benchmark model of excited first-generation quarks decaying to a gluon and a same-flavor quark ($q^* \to qg, q \in \{u,\bar{u},d,\bar{d}\})$.
 We can use the model-independent limits at 95\% confidence level (CL) \cite{Read:2002cls} on the fiducial cross section $\sigma(pp \to X) \times \text{BF}(X \to qg) \times \mathcal{A}$ computed by CMS to estimate constraints on our sextet fermions decaying to a gluon and a first-generation quark.
 Our estimates for the fermion that couples to up-type quarks, $\Psi_u$, are displayed in \hyperref[f6]{Figure 6}.